JWST view of four infant galaxies at z=8.31-8.49 in the MACS0416 field and implications for reionization: Discussion

-The existence of the oxygen lines in these objects (as well as the [C~\textsc{\romannum{2}}]~157.7 $\mu$m line in Y1) indicates that they have already acquired a substantial amount of metals, and this is further supported by the metallicities dervied from the SED analysis ($Z/Z_\odot\approx 0.4$--0.6).
-Interestingly, all the objects are $\lesssim 11$~Myr old, which means that the only route for their metal enrichment was through core-collapse supernovae.
-Consistent with their young ages, the galaxies have low stellar masses of 0.8--6.4~$\times 10^8~ {\rm M_\odot}$ (after correcting for lensing magnifications), which can be achieved by SFRs on the order of a few tens to $\sim$100~${\rm M_\odot}$~yr$^{-1}$ as derived (see also Figure~\ref{fig:sed_fitting_corner}).
+The existence of the oxygen lines in these objects (as well as the [\ion{C}{2}]~157.7 $\mu$m line in Y1) indicates that they have already acquired substantial amounts of metals. {This is supported by the metallicities derived from the SED analysis.
+Given the young ages for Y1, JD, and JD-N ($Z/Z_\odot\approx 0.3$--0.4), the only route for their metal enrichment was through core-collapse supernovae.
+On the other hand, the metallicity estimate for f090d\_018 ($Z/Z_\odot = 0.04^{+0.03}_{-0.02}$) is rather low, which appears consistent with its low SFR. }